 Tip #6: Switch to online employee onboarding

 Employee onboarding involves orienting and training new employees to familiarize them with your organization and the team they will be a part of.
 It is an integral part of any hiring process.
-Unlike in the traditional onboarding process where you conduct offline training sessions, remote recruitment requires you to embrace online onboarding.
+Unlike the traditional onboarding process where you conduct offline training sessions, remote recruitment requires you to embrace online onboarding.

 Besides saving you a significant amount of time, this technique also helps you cut down the frivolous training expenses such as booking a conference hall, making arrangements for the conveyance of new employees, and costs related to food, beverage, and much more.